advanced-cropper/vue-advanced-cropper/example/docs/tutorials/advanced-recipes.md

 # Advanced Recipes

-## Custom restrictions
+## Custom size restrictions

-There may be situations, where you need to set the minimum and maximim sizes, for example, in pixels, not by percents.
-In that situations you should redefine the `restrictions` functions by passing your custom function as [a corresponding prop](/components/cropper.html#restrictions)
+There may be situations, when you need to set the minimum and maximum sizes, for example, in pixels, not by percents.
+In that situations you should redefine the `sizeRestrictionsAlgorithm` functions by passing your custom function as [a corresponding prop](/components/cropper.html#sizeretrictionsalgorithm)

 <custom-restrictions-example></custom-restrictions-example>

 ```js
 import { Cropper } from 'vue-advanced-cropper';